 5 super easy Italian Classic Ravioli Fillings recipes, to make your homemade ravioli as a real Italian housewife would do!

-But, in our short guide, we have voluntarily left aside the ravioli fillings chapter.
+Anyway, in our mentioned short guide, we have voluntarily left aside the ravioli fillings chapter.

 Wonder why we left the Ravioli Fillings chapter apart?